Redpill-Linpro/alfresco-libreoffice-online-edit/README.md

 Compatibility
 -------------

-The module is tested with Alfresco Enterprise 4.1.7.3 and 4.2.0 but may work with other versions of Alfresco Enterprise and Community.
+The module is tested with Alfresco Enterprise 5.0 but may work with other versions of Alfresco Enterprise and Community.

-It has been verified to work with Ubuntu Linux (14.04), Windows 7, MacOSX (10.9.5).
+It has been verified to work with Ubuntu Linux (16.04), Windows 7, MacOSX (10.12).

 Other client requirements for the module are (other versions may work but is untested):
-* LibreOffice 4.3.1 or later is installed
+* LibreOffice 5 or later is installed
-* Java 1.7 available as a browser plugin and that java is allowed to run signed applets.
+* If applet is to be used Java 1.7 available as a browser plugin and that java is allowed to run signed applets.
 * For Alfresco SSL endpoints, only valid certificates will work.
 Self signed certificates on the Alfresco side will not work.

 Building